 Have you ever wondered if your kids actually need to go to ski school to learn how to ski?
 After all, most ski schools will put you back between $150 and $300 per day of instruction for kids.
-The real question is whether the cost of ski school worth the expense?
+The real question is whether the cost of ski school is worth the expense.

 The truth that most ski resorts don’t want you to know is that especially in the beginning, most parents can teach their own kids to ski.
 If you’re careful about how you go about teaching your kids to ski and learn what to do beforehand, teaching your kids to ski will not only save you hundreds or even thousands of dollars but it can be a great experience to get your kids loving the sport of skiing from a young age.

 As a former ski instructor who is also taught each of my own five children how to ski I’m here to tell you that teaching kids the basics of learning to ski is something that most parents who already know how to ski are capable of doing.
 Yes, you absolutely CAN teach your own kids how to ski, and I’m here to show you how.

 Am I a good enough skier to teach my own kids to ski?